nerpatech/scopemate/README.md

   -C [COMMENT], --comment [COMMENT]
                         add comment to screenshot (max 255 chars).
 If empty, will prompt for input

-Masks:
+Masks

-Masks can be used to remove useless elements of the display to make it look less cluttered.
+Masks can be used to remove unnecessary elements of the display to make it look less cluttered.
 If desired, right and left tabs, Rigol logo at top left, and trigger frequency indicator can be masked out.
-Provided masks can easily be customized in any image editor (I use Gimp), see Figures 3, and 5.
+The provided masks can easily be customized in any image editor (like GIMP).
+See Figures 3 and 5.

 The following masks are provided:

-empty.png - this is a transparent image.
-It is used to create masks. mask-default-blank.png - this mask is a combination of all individual masks.
-It removes left and right tabs, top left corner, as well as trigger frequency indicator.
-This mask will be applied if '-m' flag is present but no file name is specified. mask-left-right-top-blank.png - save as above with trigger frequency indicator left unmasked. mask-left-tab.png, mask-right-tab.png, mask-top-left-blank.png, mask-trigger-freq.png - masks for a single display area.
-One or more of them can be specified with the '-m' flag.
+* `empty.png` - A transparent image which can be used to create masks.
+* `mask-default-blank.png` - A combination of all individual masks.
+It removes left and right tabs, top left corner, and trigger frequency indicator.
+This mask will be applied if '-m' flag is present but no filename is specified.
+* `mask-left-right-top-blank.png` - Same as above with trigger frequency indicator left unmasked.
+* `mask-left-tab.png`, `mask-right-tab.png`, `mask-top-left-blank.png`, `mask-trigger-freq.png` - Masks for single display areas.
+One or more can be specified with the '-m' flag.

 Further customization: